End Users Terms and Conditions

 ACROLINX DISCLAIMS ALL OTHER EXPRESS AND IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY, TITLE, AND FITNESS FOR A PARTICULAR PURPOSE.
 WHILE ACROLINX TAKES REASONABLE PHYSICAL, TECHNICAL, AND ADMINISTRATIVE MEASURES TO SECURE THE SERVICE, ACROLINX DOES NOT GUARANTEE THAT THE SERVICE CANNOT BE COMPROMISED.
 CUSTOMER UNDERSTANDS THAT THE SERVICE MAY NOT BE ERROR FREE, AND USE MAY BE INTERRUPTED.

 3. Payment.
-Customer pays all fees as specified on the order within 30 days of receipt of an invoice.
-Customer pays all sales, use, withholding, VAT, and other similar taxes.
-This agreement contemplates one or more orders for the Service, which orders are governed by the terms of this agreement.
-Customer makes all payments under this agreement via Electronic Funds Transfer (EFT) to an account specified by Acrolinx.
-All amounts payable shall be in the currency of the United States.
+Customer shall pay all fees as specified on the Order within thirty (30) days of receipt of an invoice.
+If Customer requires a purchase order number on the invoice, Customer agrees to provide Acrolinx with a valid purchase order acceptable to Acrolinx no later than seven (7) days after signature of the Order.
+Any delay in providing a valid purchase order shall result in corresponding reduction of the contractually agreed payment terms.
+Customer shall pay all sales, use, withholding, VAT, and other similar taxes.
+These Terms contemplate one or more Orders for the Service, which Orders are governed by the terms of these Terms.
+Customer makes all payments under these Terms via Electronic Funds Transfer (EFT) to an account specified by Acrolinx.
+All amounts shall be paid in US dollars or Euros as indicated on the Order.

 4. MUTUAL CONFIDENTIALITY.

 a.
 Definition of Confidential Information.
 Confidential Information means all non-public information disclosed by a party (Discloser) to the other party (Recipient), whether orally or in writing, whether before or after signature, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure (Confidential Information).
-Acrolinx’ Confidential Information includes without limitation the Service, its user interface design and layout, pricing information, security-related information of Acrolinx and its partners and service providers, most Locally Run Software (defined below), and large parts of the Documentation (defined below).
+Acrolinx’s Confidential Information includes without limitation the Service, its user interface design and layout, pricing information, security-related information of Acrolinx and its partners and service providers, most Locally Run Software, and large parts of the Documentation (both defined above).

 b.
 Protection of Confidential Information.
-The Recipient must use the same degree of care that it uses to protect the confidentiality of its own confidential information (but in no event less than reasonable care) not to disclose or use any Confidential Information of the Discloser for any purpose outside the scope of this agreement.
-The Recipient must make commercially reasonable efforts to limit access to Confidential Information of Discloser to those of its affiliates, employees, and contractors who need such access for purposes consistent with this agreement and who have signed confidentiality agreements with Recipient no less restrictive than the confidentiality terms of this agreement.
+The Recipient must use the same degree of care that it uses to protect the confidentiality of its own confidential information (but in no event less than reasonable care) not to disclose or use any Confidential Information of the Discloser for any purpose outside the scope of these Terms.
+The Recipient must make commercially reasonable efforts to limit access to Confidential Information of Discloser to those of its affiliates, employees, and contractors who need such access for purposes consistent with these Terms and who have signed confidentiality agreements with Recipient no less restrictive than the confidentiality terms of these Terms.

 5. ACROLINX PROPERTY.